New York Paid Heaviest Price

 And Human Suffering For Liberty

-The governor's efforts are welcome and more than needed.
-While the image and identity of Boston and Philadelphia are thoroughly steeped in revolutionary history, New Yorks contribution to the cause is, as Lincoln said in the context of another battle, little noted.
+While the image and identity of Boston and Philadelphia are thoroughly steeped in revolutionary history, New York’s contribution to the cause is, as Lincoln said in the context of another battle, little noted.

 There are some reasons for this.
 As the most prosperous city of the new republic, many of the buildings of old New York were cleared for new construction in the early 19th century, before anyone realized the historic value of the old structures.
 This was the fate of the original Federal Hall.